IP-DND-Resources/Spell-Scrolls-Uplift/SpellScrollUplift.md

 This feature **does not limit** the typical use of Spell Scrolls from your class, subclass, or multiclass spell list using the normal casting rules.

-##### Spell Source: Magic Initiate (Feat)
-This feat teaches you spells and adds them to your prepared spell list.
-These spells are considered to be known outside of what is considered *your* "class list" (even though you select the spell *from* a specific class list).

-[Discussion Thread](https://rpg.stackexchange.com/questions/132036/does-learning-a-spell-through-the-magic-initiate-feat-allow-me-to-cast-that-spel)

-**RAW:** This feature **does limit** the typical use of Spell Scrolls, even if prepared via a feat.

-##### Spell Source: Racial/Species
-Similar to Magic Initiate (Feat), the spell learned in this manner, even though it is *prepared*, is not specifically associated with a spell list *you* have.

-This feature **does limit** the typical use of Spell Scrolls, even if available from a racial or species feature..

-##### Spell Source: Subclass feature
-Various Subclass', such as Celestial Patron (Warlock), or Fey Wanderer (Ranger), give you access to additional spells via their features.
-While you do have these spells *prepared*, unless they are explicitly stated as being considered part of the class's Spell List, they are not.

-This feature **does limit** the the use of Spell Scrolls, even if prepared via another source.

 \column

 :
 :
 :
 :
 :
 :
 :
 :
 :
 :
-:
-:
-:
-:
-:
-:
-:
-:
-:
-:
-:
-:
-:
-:
-:
-:
-:

-#### When I cast a Cantrip Spell Scroll, do I benefit from level scaling?
-Yes, When casting a Cantrip (Level 0) from a Spell Scroll, the Cantrip scales appropriately with your character level.

-For example, If you are character level 5, a Spell Scroll insribed with Chill Touch, would roll 2d10 for damage.
+##### Spell Source: Magic Initiate (Feat)
+This feat teaches you spells and adds them to your prepared spell list.
+These spells are considered to be known outside of what is considered *your* "spell list" (even though you select the spell *from* a specific class list).

+[Discussion Thread](https://rpg.stackexchange.com/questions/132036/does-learning-a-spell-through-the-magic-initiate-feat-allow-me-to-cast-that-spel)

+**RAW:** This feat **doesn't** allow the use of Spell Scrolls.

+##### Spell Source: Racial/Species
+Similar to Magic Initiate (Feat), the spell learned in this manner, even though it is *prepared*, is not specifically associated with a spell list *you* have.

+**RAW:** This feature **doesn't** allow the use of Spell Scrolls.

+##### Spell Source: Subclass feature
+Various Subclass', such as Celestial Patron (Warlock), or Fey Wanderer (Ranger), give you access to additional spells via their features.
+2024 updated the rules around what is considered to be on your class spell list.

 {{note
-PHB (2024) Pg 233; Cantrips
+PHB (2024) Pg 236; Class Spell Lists

-If the scribed spell is a cantrip, the version on the scroll works as if the caster were your level.
+[...]
+Some features add a spell to a character’s spell list [...].
 }}

+This feature **does not limit** the the use of Spell Scrolls.

 #### What Spell Save DC and Spell Attack should I use?
 **RAW:** All Spell Scrolls use a static Spell Save DC and Spell Attack Bonus